rseraphin/Deconvolution_Internship/README.md

 # Deconvolution Internship

-This reporory contains work done by Remi SERAPHIN during his internship from 02/2020 to 06/2020.
+This repository contains work done by Remi SERAPHIN during his internship from 02/2020 to 06/2020.

 The objective is to infer cell composition of a bulk dataset using cell type specific expression derived using single cell dataset using deconvolution.